FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * Model

 The Controller processes the received information from user actions.
-This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).
+These actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).

 Our View is responsible for the concrete display of the app to the user.
 It renders our widgets and different pages, like the homepage on the smartphone screen.